 A couple days ago, we discussed some essential pointers for naming your design business.
 Today, I’d like to discuss a topic that comes up frequently in my discussions with freelance designers.
 Should you market yourself using your own name or create a business name?
 There are Pros and Cons to each option and today I would like to explore each side.
 Using your own name One option that a lot of freelance designers take is to use their own name

 Bringing in a significant amount of business is all about first impressions.
-And how you name your design business is vital to create a solid first impression.
+And naming your design business is vital to create a solid first impression.
 But even though a rose by any other name might just smell as sweet, a design business by the wrong name can crash and burn if you’re not careful.
-If you’re thinking of starting your own design business, take a look at a few of these essential pointers for naming your design business:
+If you’re thinking of starting your own design business, take a look at a few of these essential pointers for naming your design business: (PS.
+Coming

 in business tips